Zbarazh: History

-First attested in 1211 as a strong Ruthenian fortress, Zbarazh became a seat of the Gediminid princes Zbaraski towards the end of the 14th century.
-Ruins of the original castle are extant in the vicinity of modern Zbarazh.
+Zbarazh was first attested in 1211 as a Ruthenian defensive fortress.
+Ruins of its original castle are extant in the village of Staryi Zbarazh near the modern city.
+Towards the end of the 14th century it became a possession of Gediminid princes.

+In 1430-1431 Zbarazh was contested between Jagiello and Svitrigaila.
+It eventually became part of Volhynia, and during the second half of the 15th century served as the centre of a fiefdom owned by the Nieswicki family.
+After 1463, the fiefdom was separated into four parts, with the branch of the family ruling Zbarazh receiving the name of Zbaraski.

 Following the 1569 Union of Lublin, Zbarazh became part of Kingdom of Poland's Krzemieniec County and Volhynian Voivodeship.
+In 1631 the city passed to the Wiśniowiecki family.
+In 1649, troops of Jeremi Wiśniowiecki were besieged in Zbarazh by forced commanded by Bohdan Khmelnytsky.
+In 1674 the city was destroyed by the Ottomans.

-After the first partition of Poland (1772), the town was seized by the Habsburg monarchy, and remained in the province of Galicia until 1918.
+After the first partition of Poland in 1772, the town was seized by the Habsburg monarchy, and remained in the province of Galicia until 1918.
+In 1883 archaeological excavations were performed in the vicinity of Zbarazh by Adam Kirkor.

 In the immediate post-World War I period, a Polish–Ukrainian War took place in Eastern Galicia.
 After the conflict, Zbarazh returned to Poland, becoming the seat of a county in Tarnopol Voivodeship.
 In the interbellum Second Polish Republic, it had a population of 8,000, with Jewish, Polish and Ukrainian communities.